SKlarsen84/branchcraft/readme.md

 # BranchCraft

 BranchCraft is an interactive CLI tool that streamlines branch creation and code suggestions for Git repositories.
-Powered by OpenAI's GPT-4, it enhances your development workflow by seamlessly generating new branches with relevant code snippets.
+Powered by OpenAI's GPT, it enhances your development workflow by seamlessly generating new branches with relevant code snippets.

 ## Installation